11 Best Feedback Buttons in 2026: Guide and Comparison

 • Survey templates for NPS, CES, CSAT, Digital and Purchase Experience

-Pros: Great for CX teams and agents who need to respond to cusotmer feedback in real-time.
+Pros: Great for CX teams and agents who need to respond to customer feedback in real time.

 Cons: Not geared for web dev agencies as it’s more of a CX tool.